untaman/USBSeeSound/README.md

 https://www.allaboutcircuits.com/projects/communicate-with-your-arduino-through-android/ for Arduino to Android USB communication;
 https://developers.google.com/maps/documentation/android-sdk/map-with-marker for Google Maps API use;

-Wiring Diagram: taken from and all credit to kripthor MiclocV2 project found at https://ruralhacker.blogspot.com/p/micloc.html

 What you will need
 1 Arduino Teensy 3.1/3.2;